Guadalcanal campaign: Battle of Edson's Ridge

-Two companies from Kawaguchi's 2nd Battalion charged up the southern edge of the ridge and pushed Edson's troops back to Hill 123 on the center part of the ridge.
-Throughout the night Marines at this position, who were supported by artillery, defeated wave after wave of frontal Japanese attacks, some of which resulted in hand-to-hand fighting.
-Japanese units that infiltrated past the ridge to the edge of the airfield were also repulsed.
-Attacks by the Kuma Battalion and Oka's unit at other locations on the Lunga perimeter were also defeated.
-On 14 September Kawaguchi led the survivors of his shattered brigade on a five-day march west to the Matanikau Valley to join with Oka's unit.
-In total Kawaguchi's forces lost about 850 killed and the Marines 104.
+Two companies from Kawaguchi's 2nd Battalion charged up the southern edge of the ridge and pushed Edson's troops back to Hill 123, in the center section of the ridge.
+Throughout the night the Marines at this position, supported by a battery of howitzers brought up from Lunga Point, turned back wave after wave of frontal Japanese infantry attacks, several of which devolved into hand-to-hand combat.
+The weight of these repeated assaults eventually pressed the Marines back to within a quarter mile of the airfield.
+At this stage, as the intensity of the battle reached its apex, small groups of Japanese soldiers managed to break through Edson's lines, with some reaching the edge of the airfield itself.
+Several Japanese soldiers were killed as they attempted to climb onto and destroy parked aircraft, and General Vandegrift's command post even came under direct attack at dawn, with several Japanese infiltrators killed within sight of the general.
+Nonetheless, Kawaguchi's units were spent, and the main Japanese attack on Edson's positions ground to a halt.
+The supporting attacks by the Kuma Battalion and Oka's unit at other locations on the Lunga perimeter were likewise defeated.
+On 14 September, Kawaguchi led the survivors of his shattered brigade on a five-day march west to the Matanikau Valley to join with Oka's unit.
+In total Kawaguchi's forces lost about 850 killed, with the Marines suffering 104.

 On 15 September at Rabaul, Hyakutake learned of Kawaguchi's defeat and forwarded the news to Imperial General Headquarters in Japan.
-In an emergency session the top Japanese IJA and IJN command staffs concluded that "Guadalcanal might develop into the decisive battle of the war".
-The results of the battle now began to have a telling strategic impact on Japanese operations in other areas of the Pacific.
-Hyakutake realized that he could not send sufficient troops and materiel to defeat the Allied forces on Guadalcanal and at the same time support the major ongoing Japanese offensive on the Kokoda Track in New Guinea.
+In an emergency meeting, the senior Japanese IJA and IJN command staffs concluded that "Guadalcanal might develop into the decisive battle of the war".
+The results of the battle now began to exert significant strategic impact on Japanese operations in other areas of the Pacific.
+Hyakutake realized that he could not send sufficient men and materiel to defeat the Allied forces on Guadalcanal while simultaneously supporting the major ongoing Japanese offensive on the Kokoda Track in New Guinea.
 Hyakutake, with the concurrence of General Headquarters, ordered his troops on New Guinea, who were within 30 mi of their objective of Port Moresby, to withdraw until the "Guadalcanal matter" was resolved.
 Hyakutake prepared to send more troops to Guadalcanal for another attempt to recapture Henderson Field.